NavigationContentFooter

 Before you start

-• You have created an Instance that runs Ubuntu Jammy Jellyfish (22.04 LTS)
+• An Instance running on Ubuntu Jammy Jellyfish (22.04 LTS)

 1. Log into your Instance using SSH: